For Administrators

 When do YWCA employees become eligible to participate in the Fund?

-YWCA employees become eligible for enrollment after working at least 1,000 hours a year for two years.
-The two years do not need to be consecutive – prior YWCA work hours count toward eligibility if reemployment occurs within two years.
-Once eligible, employees are enrolled on the first of the month following the end of the second qualifying year.
+YWCA employees become eligible for enrollment after working at least 1,000 hours a year for two years or 1,000 hours for one year, depending on their association's eligibility election. if the former, the two years do not need to be consecutive – prior YWCA work hours count toward eligibility if reemployment occurs within two years.
+Once eligible, employees are enrolled on the first of the month following the end of the qualifying year.

 A former participant is immediately eligible for participation upon hire or rehire by a YWCA.